danmbrown/city-of-whispers/Playbooks/Pillar.md

 ### Quick
 When you **Use Power** to enhance your movement, roll with +2.

-## Secrets
+## Ties & Secrets
+Pick two people with whom you have a Tie.
+For each, pick what you know about them from the [[Lists#Area of Insight]]

 ## Recuperation
+- You may always clear 1 Heat when you lay low for a day.
+Ask the Magistrate what you missed.
-- When you exert your authority, clear two heat.
+- When you exert your authority over a large group, clear 1 Heat.
+- When you share an intimate moment with someone and make sense of the chaos you observed, clear 1 heat.